pamgene/pooled_sd_operator/README.md

 # Pooled SD operator

 ##### Description
-`pooled_sd` operator computes the pooled standard deviation of a set of data points divided in N groups.
+`pooled_sd` operator for Tercen computes the pooled standard deviation of a set of data points divided in N groups.

 ##### Usage